-In the LSST optical design, the 8.4 m primary (M1) and 5.0 m tertiary (M3) mirrors form a continuous surface.
+In the Rubin Observatory optical design, the 8.4 m primary (M1) and 5.0 m tertiary (M3) mirrors form a continuous surface.
 Because the two mirrors curve differently, a slight cusp is formed where they meet, as seen in the picture below.
 This design makes it possible to fabricate both the primary and tertiary mirrors from a single monolithic substrate, the M1M3 monolith.

 A solid substrate of 8.4 m in diameter (26.7 ft) would be too heavy to move as the telescope changes position on the sky, and would take too much time to equalize its temperature with the ambient air from day to night, resulting in blurred images.
 An innovative design used a honeycomb structure as a stiff but lightweight backing to hold the mirror surfaces.
 The mirror